jeffreysorgen/golf-club-sensors/activity.md

 4. Open the serial monitor, watch for "Disconnected from central..."
 5. (App) Open the phone app, _nRF Connect_, and enable Bluetooth
 6. (App) Scan for and connect to the device (its name was declared in the sketch)
-7. (App) Touch _UnknownService, UUID: 0x180C_
+7. (App) Touch _UnknownService, UUID: 0x180C_ (_"180C"_ is unregistered generic UUID)
 8. Watch Monitor again for services to pop up
 9. (App) Touch the "triple down arrow" <img src="images/3downarrows.png" width="20em" /> for each of the three services for this example
 10. (App) OBSERVE the temperature gradually reach ambient room temperature or hold in hand for it to rise
 ##### Caveat:
+- With the USB cable plugged into the computer I **_can_** discover _"Arduino Environment Sensor"_ in nRF Connect.
+But a [**battery-only**](implementation.md/#current-development-solution) solution can **_not_**.
+So...
+#### For battery-only:
+**Any time "serial" shows up in the sketch, comment it out.**
+We're now disconnected from the computer, but we were previously looking for the serial port.
+So this one change will allow the device to function the same way in nRF Connect that it did before.
+Knowing this, we can continue to include the Serial Monitor but remove it when we need to for testing and production.
+#
+#
+#
+##### Old Caveat:
 - If USB cable remains plugged into the computer I **can** discover _"Arduino Environment Sensor"_ in nRF Connect
 - Using a [**battery-only**](implementation.md/#current-development-solution) solution, was **not** able to discover _"Arduino Environment Sensor"_ in nRF Connect
 - For the **[_magic-wand_](#digging-deeper-into-the-magic-wand)** example, using battery-only solution, the computer **can** discover the BLE service as expected
 - Evidently, the _RoboCraze_ solution kept the cable plugged into the computer, and seems to be _reliant_ on that particular configuration.
 I could troubleshoot the _RoboCraze_ code, but I am going to find a different example instead.
+#
+#
+#

-### Keep trying:
+### Keep going:

-*We should try out other BLE examples, and find a BLE sketch that works better than [the one](#try-the-ble-example-sketch) from _RoboCraze_.
-This example doesn't work battery-only, and importing line-by-line from that example into my IMU sketch produces the same problem, plus one more.
-My integrated IMU/BLE configuration ended up functioning similarly, but the result in _nRF Connect_ displayed a **hex value** rather than readable data.
+My [integrated IMU/BLE configuration](#modifying-the-file) ended up functioning similarly, but the result in _nRF Connect_ displayed a **hex value** rather than readable data.
-While it would be good to **learn** how to transform from hex value into a readable one, I'm inclined to do that later if it's still a problem, after I've explored some other examples.*
+While it would be good to **learn** how to transform from hex value into a readable one, I'm inclined to do that later if it's still a problem, after I've explored some other examples.

-I really need to pair up Arduino microcontroller programming with BLE functionality.
+#### BLE+IMU notes

 I understand client/server and the terminology variations and service/characteristics concepts.
 But I haven't found good documentation describing how the MVP is configured for BLE.
-I need to find the thread that would organize technically the process of how to get the BLE deployed.
+I need to find or make the thread that will organize technically the process of how to get the BLE deployed.
 There are plenty of code examples, but nothing straightforward has surfaced for me just yet.
 The examples I really need are the ones that articulate the steps and code to assemble all the necessary pieces.

-#### BLE+IMU notes
+##### More broadly:
-I am trying to figure out which BLE settings in the IDE to use so that I can make the nRF Connect readings display "Ready" / "Resting".
+Which BLE settings in the IDE to use so that I can make the nRF Connect readings display "Ready" / "Resting"?
-Once that's done, get my phone to turn its flashlight on/off as a result.
+Once that's configured, I'll get my phone to turn its flashlight on/off as a result.
 What we want to do for this project is to read information from the sensor and then get the phone app to act upon the capabilities of the phone, such as turning on a flashight or beeping.
 While the flashlight functionality won't be used in the end, that solution is crucial for when we're trying to get the phone to chirp good/bad golf swings.